Hang91/Algorithm-questions/README.md

 Time complexity is O(n^3).
 Brute force solution's time complexity is O(n^4);

 There is a requirement should be highly noticed.
 "The solution set must not contain duplicate quadruplets."
-Therefore, in iterations of pointer1, pointer2 and left, the number of pointer must not equal to the number of pointer - 1, except the first one.
+Therefore, in iterations of pointer1, pointer2 and left, the number pointed by pointer must not equal to the number pointed by pointer - 1, except the first one.
 #### Solution:
 ```
+    public List<List<Integer>> fourSum(int[] nums, int target) {
         Arrays.sort(nums);
         List<List<Integer>> result = new ArrayList<>();
         for (int i = 0; i < nums.length; i++) {